mpvano/pico_opentnc/README.md

+# PICO_OPENTNC

+This is a fork of Peter Filberti's excellent TNC project modified to allow his code to run on the openTNC hardware reference design.
+This way either firmware can be used on that hardware merely by swapping preprogammed microcontrollers.
+Note that this fork is for the Pi Pico 2040 only.

 # PICO TNC

 PICO TNC is the Terminal Node Controler for Amateur Packet Radio powered by Raspberry Pi Pico.
 This is a fork of that project.
 I have removed all of the major features of the code except for the modulator/demodulator section and inserted a z80 emulator from my TNCEMU project that emulates a Heathkit HK21 Pocket Packet.
 Introductory Video can be seen here: https://youtu.be/zq6JLoosqGQ